CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Evaluation

 We evaluate the effectiveness of patch identification models from two perspectives of metrics: effectiveness and practicality.
 We use the area under the curve (AUC)~\cite{auc} as a representative effectiveness metric because AUC is designed for imbalanced data (e.g., the number of vulnerability patches is substantially less than that of non-vulnerability patches).
 AUC is widely used by approaches~\cite{midas, vulfixminer, colefunda} that identify vulnerability patches.
 AUC measures a model's prediction performance for all discrimination thresholds ranging from 0 to 1.
 AUC is defined as the area under the receiver operating characteristic (ROC) curve, and a ROC curve plots this model's true-positive rates against its false-positive rates at various discrimination thresholds.
 An empirical study~\cite{romano2011using} shows that an identification model that achieves an AUC score $\geq 0.7$ ($0 \leq AUC \leq 1$) can be considered effective.

 We use the F1 score and Matthews correlation coefficient (MCC)~\cite{mcc} as two practicality metrics.
 These metrics reflect the ratio of true positives (vulnerability patches) against false positives and false negatives, so they can be used to estimate the manual costs of security engineers to validate and confirm \detector{}'s identification results.
 These metrics are also used in vulnerability patch identification~\cite{graphspd} and other binary classification tasks~\cite{wu2023plms, narayan2021discriminative}.
-They are defined as follows:

-where $TP, FP, TN$, and $FN$ represent the numbers of true positives, false positives, true negatives, and false negatives, respectively.